Scyy-dev/starfall/versions/v1/README.md

 # Next Version

-And that's everything!
+Great!
 We've added our player and given them the power to move left and right.
-We'll be adding something to dodge [here](../v2/README.md).
+You can see the full code [here](./v1.py).

-You can also see the completed version [here](./v1.py).
+The next version will add some stars for the player try and dodge!
+You can access that [here](../v2/README.md)